-This plan was developed for the University of Georgia (UGA) in order to comply with the State of Georgia Public Employees Hazardous Chemical Protection and Right to Know Act of 1988 as amended and the Georgia Department of Labor (GA D.O.L) Safety Engineering Section Chapter 300-3-19 Public Employees Hazardous Chemical Protection and Right to Know Rules.
-The University of Georgia Hazardous Chemical Protection (Right to Know) Plan is imperative for communicating workplace chemical hazards to employees.
-This plan lays out the responsibilities for all employees at UGA and the required administrative control for managing this plan in the workplace.
+This Right to Know plan was developed for the University of Georgia (UGA) to comply with the State of Georgia Public Employees Hazardous Chemical Protection and Right to Know Act of 1988 as amended and the Georgia Department of Labor (GA D.O.L) Safety Engineering Section Chapter 300-3-19 the Public Employees Hazardous Chemical Protection and Right to Know rules.
+This plan also includes the latest version (O.C.G.A) 2015 Georgia Code TITLE 45 - PUBLIC OFFICERS AND EMPLOYEES CHAPTER 22 - PUBLIC EMPLOYEE HAZARDOUS CHEMICAL PROTECTION AND RIGHT TO KNOW.
+The University of Georgia Hazardous Chemical Protection Communication (Right to Know) Plan is imperative for communicating workplace chemical hazards to employees.
+This plan lays out the responsibilities for all employees at UGA and the required administrative controls for managing this plan in the workplace.